Easy Sourdough Sandwich Bread

 - Perform one (or more) “folds”: 30 minutes after you mix the dough, reach into the bowl and pull the dough up and into the center.
 Turn the bowl quarter turns and continue this pulling 8 to 10 times.
 See video for guidance.
 If time permits, repeat this “folding” step every 30 minutes for the first two hours.
 (Note: even if you perform just 1 fold, your dough will be in good shape.)

 - Drizzle with a splash of olive oil and rub to coat.
-Cover bowl with a tea towel or bowl cover and set aside to rise at room temperature (70ºF/21ºC) for 4 to 18 hours — if it is super hot out or if you live in a humid environment, it may only take 4-6 hours.
+Cover bowl with a tea towel, bowl cover, or a lidded vessel, and set aside to rise at room temperature (70ºF/21ºC) for 4 to 18 hours — if it is super hot out or if you live in a humid environment, it may only take 4-6 hours.
 When the dough has nearly doubled in volume (or UPDATE: increased in volume by 50%, which is when I now end the bulk fermentation), it is ready.
 (Note: Do not use an oven with the light on for the bulk fermentation — it will be too warm.
 It is best to rely on visual cues (increasing in volume by 50% or doubling if you’ve had success with doubling) as opposed to time to determine when the bulk fermentation is done.
 A straight-sided vessel makes monitoring the bulk fermentation especially easy.)

 - Leave alone for 5 to 6 hours or until dough begins reaching the rim of the pan — this may take less time when it is very warm out.
 Do be patient with this second rise: to get good height, the dough should be near the rim of the pan before you transfer it to the oven.